QuantEcon/lecture-python.myst/lectures/cass_koopmans_2.md

-But because $q^0_t$ is a **relative price**, the units in terms of which prices are quoted are arbitrary, we are free to re-normalize them.
+But because $q^0_t$ is a **relative price**, the units in terms of which prices are quoted are arbitrary, we are free to re-normalize them by multiplying  all of them by a positive scalar, say $\lambda > 0$.

 Units of $q_t^0$ could be set so that